 Yaqui classical guitarist Gabriel Ayala was honoured at the 2011 Native American Music Awards as Artist of the Year.
 Ceremonies were held at the Seneca Casino in Niagara Falls, New York on October 7th, 2011.

-The “Nammys” boasts over 20 different award categories in numerous genres, as well as the Jim Thorpe Sports Award that was received this year by Ted Nolan, a well known Ojibway NHL hockey player and coach, who was also master of ceremonies for this year’s event.
+The “Nammys” boasts over 20 different award categories in numerous genres, as well as the Jim Thorpe Sports Award that was received this year by Ted Nolan, one of his music was even recognized by a big online slot game company and applied the music as a theme for their latest release game slot, well known Ojibway NHL hockey player and coach, who was also master of ceremonies for this year’s event.

 Legendary blues-rock guitarist Keith Secola, best known for his tune NDN Car, was inducted into the Native Music Hall of Fame this year along side Nokie Edwards, a renowned Cherokee guitarist out of Lahoma, Oklahoma.
 Other winners include Don Amero and his album The Long Way Home for Best Folk Recording, Scars and Bars by Nake Nula Waun for Best Rap/Hiphop Recording and Vince Fontaine for his album Songs For Turtle Island, taking home the Best Instrumental Recording award.